-Pipeline Industries Guild President: Neil Armstrong - CEO & Chairman United Living
+Pipeline Industries Guild President: Neil Armstrong - CEO & Chairman, United Infrastructure

 The significance of infrastructure to the UK's economy is immense.
 It is the foundation that supports our daily lives, enabling businesses to prosper and communities to grow.
 With the twin challenges of upgrading aging infrastructure and supporting the transition to sustainable energy sources, we are poised to lead the way in innovation and resilience.

-One of our most pressing challenges is the need to modernise and enhance our existing infrastructure.
+One of our most pressing challenges is the need to ensure our existing infrastructure is fit for the future.
 Many of our pipelines, which have served us well for decades, now require upgrades to meet modern demands and safety standards.

-The upcoming AMP8 regulatory period for the UK water sector, brings a significant investment of £96bn.
+We are currently in the AMP8 regulatory period for the UK water sector, which will deliver investment of £104bn.
 This substantial increase from AMP7's £51bn outlay highlights the critical need for infrastructure development.

 This task is monumental, but it presents us with the opportunity to integrate innovative technologies that can improve efficiency, reliability, and environmental performance.